USA For Africa: We Are The World @ 40

 And The Guardian reports that Pharrell’s ‘Happy’ may now be in the Gaye family’s sights too due to its alleged similarity to ‘Ain’t That Peculiar’.

-But maybe it shouldn’t be all that surprising – Pharrell seems to have previous.
-Let’s investigate the track ‘Roller Rink’ from Kelis’s great 1999 album Kaleidoscope which, according to the credits, Pharrell co-wrote with Chad Hugo and Kelis.
+But maybe all of this shouldn’t be surprising – Pharrell seems to have previous.
+Let’s investigate the track ‘Roller Rink’ from Kelis’s 1999 album Kaleidoscope which, according to the credits, was co-written by Pharrell, Chad Hugo and Kelis:

-Now compare that with ‘No Ordinary Romance’, credited to Michael Gregory, which features on the 1983 album Situation-X and also Al Jarreau’s L Is For Lover from 1986, both produced by Nile Rodgers:
+Now compare that with ‘No Ordinary Romance’, credited to Michael Gregory, which features on his 1983 album Situation-X and also Al Jarreau’s L Is For Lover from 1986, both produced by Nile Rodgers:

 Kelis/Pharrell/Chad haven’t even bothered to change key.
-They’ve just ‘replayed’ Gregory Jackson’s original.
+They’ve just ‘replayed’ Gregory’s original.
 Their version arguably comes up a better top-line melody in the verses, but the chorus just lifts the catchy synth motif from both the Gregory and Jarreau versions.

 Michael+Gregory+Jackson+michaelgregory2